Learning What Can Be Picked: Active Reachability Estimation for Efficient Robotic Fruit Harvesting: Related Work

 {\bf \em Gaps and Motivation for Decision-Level Reachability.} While prior work provides strong solutions for fruit detection and for physical harvesting mechanisms, relatively little research addresses \emph{task-level} reachability: a fast, reliable decision that answers whether a detected fruit is worth attempting (i.e., reachable) before invoking computationally expensive planners or executing risky arm motions.
-Existing pipelines typically rely on per-candidate inverse kinematics or full motion planning, which are costly and fragile in cluttered, partially observed canopies.
+Existing pipelines typically rely on per-candidate IK or full motion planning, which are costly and fragile in cluttered, partially observed canopies.
 Moreover, few works combine RGB-D perception with label-efficient learning strategies specifically targeted at reachability prediction.

-{\bf \em Our Positioning.} Motivated by these gaps, our work integrates RGB-D perception with active learning to learn a decision-level reachability predictor that (i) reduces the need for exhaustive kinematic checks, (ii) minimizes the amount of labeled reachability data required, and (iii) is robust to the occlusions and variability commonly found in orchards.
-The next section describes our YOLO-based detection pipeline, evaluated active learning strategies, and their integration into an efficient, scalable reachability module.
+To address this gap, we integrate RGB-D perception with active learning to build a decision-level reachability predictor that (i) reduces reliance on exhaustive kinematic checks, (ii) lowers labeling cost, and (iii) remains robust under orchard occlusion and variability.
+Recent robotics foundation models, such as RT-2~\cite{zitkovich2023rt} and OpenVLA~\cite{kim2024openvla}, suggest that such capabilities may eventually be embedded in larger policies.
+We view them as complementary: unlike these resource-intensive models, our method operates on a compact nine-dimensional feature vector with fewer than 1,000 labeled samples.
+The next section presents our YOLO-based pipeline, evaluated active learning strategies, and their integration into a scalable reachability module.

-Recent advances in foundation models for robotics, including vision-language-action models such as RT-2 \cite{zitkovich2023rt} and OpenVLA \cite{kim2024openvla}, raise the question of whether large-scale pretrained policies might eventually include modular components such as reachability predictors.
-We view foundation models as complementary rather than competing approaches; unlike these resource-intensive systems, our module operates on a compact nine-dimensional feature vector with fewer than 1,000 labeled samples.